At Roswell Park, we have numerous treatment options to consider in developing your personalized treatment plan.

 - Standard therapy for multiple myeloma refers to a combination of three to four different medicines, which may include chemotherapy, immunotherapy, proteasome inhibitors, monoclonal antibodies, steroids and others.

-- Stem cell or bone marrow transplant (BMT) to recover bone marrow after high dose chemotherapy.
+- Stem cell or bone marrow transplant to recover bone marrow after high dose chemotherapy.

-- Cellular therapy that takes cancer-killing T-cells from the patient, improves them in a laboratory and infuses them back into the patient to fight the cancer.
+- Chimeric antigen receptor (CAR) T-cell therapy, a revolutionary new treatment that uses your own cancer-killing T-cells, re-engineers them in a laboratory and infuses them back to you to fight the cancer.

 - Clinical trials to access the very latest options, years before they become available from other providers.